How to unblock your kitchen sink

 5. Remove the plunger and wait

-If some or all of the water drains, it’s working, your sink is on it’s way to being unblocked!
+If some or all of the water drains, it’s working, your sink is on its way to being unblocked!

 6. Worked?
 Flush the drain well with hot water